Effects of Poor Sleep on Our Lives

 Consistency

-One of the most important things when it comes to sleep is consistency.
+One of the most important things when it comes to sleep is consistency and a good sleep routine.

 Going to bed and waking up at similar times will help your body know when to start producing your sleepy hormones as well as the awake ones.
 Not only will this improve the quality of your sleep, but will also make falling asleep and waking up easier.